The best hotels in Cayenne

 Launch dates shift constantly due to weather and technical holds, so don't book non-refundable hotels around them.
 Hotels in both Cayenne and Kourou fill up in the 48 hours before a confirmed launch.
 Auberge des Deux Caps in Kourou's town center puts you closest to the action at $190-240/night, but midweek Centre-ville hotels in Cayenne work fine since Kourou is only 60 km away.

-Cayenne's best neighborhoods
+Cayenne's best hotel regions

 Centre-ville and Montabo are where most visitors land first, and honestly, that's the right call.
 But if you want the beach or real jungle access, Remire-Montjoly and the Maroni riverside earn their price tags.